FlavScents AInsights Entry: Maple Furanone (CAS: 698-10-2)

 4. Use in Flavors

-Maple furanone is extensively used in flavor formulations, particularly in sweet applications such as bakery products, confectionery, and beverages.
-It serves as a key component in creating authentic maple syrup flavors and enhancing caramel and butterscotch profiles.
-Typical use levels in finished food products range from 0.1 to 5 ppm, with higher concentrations used in more robust flavor systems.
-The compound is stable under typical processing conditions but may degrade at high temperatures or extreme pH levels.
+Maple furanone is extensively used in flavor formulations, particularly in sweet and savory applications such as maple syrup, caramel, and curry flavors.
+It serves as a key impact note, enhancing the sweetness and depth of the flavor profile.
+Typical use levels in finished food products range from 0.1 to 5 ppm, with higher concentrations used in more robust applications like sauces and seasonings.
+It is stable under heat but may degrade under acidic conditions, necessitating careful formulation considerations.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature